thibaudclement/cs269i/docs/lecture-8.md

 </div>

-**Note:** We are still auctioning only one item.
-Auctioning multiple items is super complicated: this is where Myerson’s theorem completely breaks, a,d there is a lot of complicated math involved.
+_**Note:** We are still auctioning only one item.
+Auctioning multiple items is super complicated: this is where Myerson’s theorem completely breaks, as there is a lot of complicated math involved._

 <div class="definition" markdown="1">
 **Definitions: Types of Auctions**